-The four shark species that make up the SGSHS—gummy shark, school shark, sawshark and elephantfish—accounted for around 70 per cent of the GHTS GVP in the decade to 2016–17, with scalefish species making up the remainder.
+The 4 shark species that make up the SGSHS—gummy shark, school shark, sawshark and elephantfish—accounted for around 74% of the GHTS GVP in 2018–19, with scalefish species making up the remainder.
 Therefore, overall economic performance in the GHTS may contribute to an understanding of the economic status of the SGSHS.

-Significant spatial closures have been implemented in recent years to reduce the catch of protected species, primarily in South Australian waters (see Chapter 8).
-This started with voluntary closures in 2009–10, followed by mandatory closures in 2010–11.
-This has led to a relocation of fishing intensity to other areas, particularly for operators for whom closures have covered the full extent of their usual fishing grounds, and a switch to use of hooks rather than gillnets in areas where gillnet closures are in place.
+Significant spatial closures implemented in recent years have resulted in fishing intensity relocating to other areas.
+Particularly affected were operators who had the full extent of their usual fishing grounds closed, and those who had to switch to the use of hooks rather than gillnets in areas where gillnet closures are in place.
 Some South Australian gillnet fishers also operate in the South Australian Rock Lobster Fishery, which is considered to be profitable (Econsearch 2014) and could have supported some SGSHS operators affected by the closures.
-However, these changes would have reduced the profitability of gillnet operations in South Australia, contributing to the negative NER in the GHTS following the closures.
+These changes would have reduced the profitability of gillnet operations in South Australia, contributing to the negative NER in the GHTS following the closures.

 Performance against economic objective

-Additional information on the economic status of the SGSHS is provided by a comparison of the biomass levels of key species with harvest strategy targets.
-Gummy shark is the primary driver of economic performance in the SGSHS, accounting for 89 per cent of SGSHS GVP in 2016–17.
-The target reference point for gummy shark is the BMEY (biomass that corresponds to maximum economic yield) proxy of 0.48P0 (48 per cent of virgin pup production).
+A comparison of the biomass levels of key species with harvest strategy targets gives additional information on the economic status of the SGSHS.
+Gummy shark is the primary driver of economic performance in the SGSHS, accounting for 89% of SGSHS GVP in 2018–19.
+The target reference point for gummy shark is the biomass that corresponds to maximum economic yield (BMEY) proxy of 0.48P0 (48% of virgin pup production).
 The results of the 2016 stock assessment indicate that the biomass of gummy shark stocks is likely to be above the target reference point.
 If the proxy accurately reflects BMEY for this species, the results indicate that biomass is not currently constraining NER and that there may be potential for expansion in the sector.

-The SGSHS is a multispecies fishery, and its economic performance must also be interpreted in terms of the other species caught in the fishery.
-Despite school shark being caught under an incidental catch allowance, the species is the second most valuable in the sector, accounting for 8 per cent of SGSHS GVP in 2016–17.
+School shark is the second most valuable species in the sector, accounting for 9% of SGSHS GVP in 2018–19, despite being caught under an incidental catch allowance.
+School shark biomass remains below the limit reference point, and stock rebuilding measures are likely to be affecting sector profitability.
 The school shark to gummy shark quota restriction implemented in 2011–12 may have reduced gummy shark catch and therefore current GVP (AFMA 2014c).
 Efforts to rebuild the school shark stock towards target levels should lead to increases in NER.

 The challenge of reducing marine mammal interactions may affect the degree to which economic performance can be improved in the short term.
-Recent closures to mitigate interactions are likely to have contributed to the observed declines in the GHTS NER from 2009–10 to 2013–14, and may be related to increased gummy shark quota latency during this period.
-In 2014–15, there was a significant increase in NER, in a year of high productivity growth, indicating that the industry is actively adjusting to new operating conditions.
-NER are estimated to increase further in 2015–16 and 2016–17, indicating further recovery in the economic performance of the fishery.
+Recent closures to mitigate interactions are likely to have contributed to the observed negative NER for the GHTS from 2009–10 to 2014–15, and may be related to increased gummy shark quota latency during this period.
+In 2015–16 to 2016–17, NER were positive and linked to productivity growth, indicating that the industry is actively adjusting to new operating conditions.

 12.4 Environmental status